 We would like to send you information about products and services of ours and other business units in our group which may be of interest or a direct benefit to you.
 If you have consented to receive marketing, you may opt out at a later date.
 You have a right at any time to stop us from contacting you for marketing purposes.
 If you no longer wish to be contacted for marketing purposes, you have a right to unsubscribe.
 We may contact you by email, Telephone, SMS or by post.
 You have the right to object or opt out to any of the above forms of communication for marketing purposes.
 There will be occasions where we will contact you to inform you of special offers or promotions which may benefit you.
 We may utilise the provisions of legitimate interest under the GDPR regulations.
+Our communications are designed to tell you about the benefits we can offer so that you have access to our best deals.
+We use the information we have about you to tailor the content and try to ensure that the offers are as relevant to you as possible.
+Under the Data Protection Legislation, this might qualify as profiling.
+If you do not wish us to use your data for this purpose, please call on 0345 400 2222, or email us at email@example.com.
 Where we use legitimate interest provisions, we will ensure that all checks and balances are thoroughly performed including the appropriate assessments.
-We may store your contact details, and carry out marketing profiling activities, for direct marketing purposes.
 If you have given your consent, or if we are otherwise permitted to do so, we may contact you about our products or services that may be of interest to you.
 If you prefer not to receive any direct marketing communications from us, you can opt out at any time by sending an email to our contact centre.

 7 CONTROLLING YOUR PERSONAL INFORMATION

 With Sofa.com you are in total control of your personal information.